henighan/dotfiles/README.md

 I use ctrl a lot and caps-lock never, so...
 Settings -> keyboard -> modifier keys -> change caps lock to ctrl

+In the `shortcuts` tab, select `keyboard` in the left menu and change "Move focus to next window" from cmd+` to cmd+ .
+I find this less annoying

 I find these navigation keys for google chrome more pleasant than the defaults.
 Note `h` and `l` do in vim what the left and right arrow keys typically do.
 In keyboard shortcuts, Select “App Shortcuts” from the left menu and start adding the following for google chrome:
 1. New Tab: ^N